haiiliin/abqpy/docs/source/user/python/use-scripts/object-model.md

 ## The Model object model

-The Model object contains many objects. {numref}`cmd-int-model-overview-nls-2` and {numref}`cmd-int-model-assembly-nls` show the most commonly used objects that are contained in the Part and RootAssembly.
+The Model object contains many objects. [](#cmd-int-model-overview-nls-2` and [](#cmd-int-model-assembly-nls)) show the most commonly used objects that are contained in the Part and RootAssembly.

 (cmd-int-model-overview-nls-2)=